-You shouldn’t use regular toilet roll with an RV toilet, as they can become clogged very easily.
-Instead, you will need to buy rapidly dissolving tissue paper – bear this in mind as you are preparing your RV.
+You shouldn’t use a regular toilet paper roll with an RV toilet, as they can become clogged very easily.
+Instead, you will need to buy rapidly dissolving toilet paper – bear this in mind as you are preparing your RV.

 Feminine Hygiene Products

 Feminine hygiene products cannot be flushed at all in an RV toilet– so you need to be prepared for this.